-Perkins India is committed to changing the lives of children with MDVI — children who are at the greatest risk of being left behind.
-Being born with multiple disabilities and visual impairment — as opposed to a single disability — means these children are among the most vulnerable in the world.
+Perkins India is committed to changing the lives of children who have multiple disabilities with vision impairment (MDVI) — children who are at the greatest risk of being left behind.
+Children who are born with or acquire MDVI are among the most vulnerable in the world.
 Here’s why:

 - Children with MDVI receive incorrect diagnoses and lose years of early development, which are foundational to success in school and life.